phall1/TSP-streaming-service/protocol.markdown

 ### Header Format
 ---

 The messages will contain a standard TCP header.
-Messages are interpreted
+Data segments should have the following format:

 #### Tracker Server